We love almond butter. And sunflower seed butter. And macadamia butter….and…and…

 Homemade Nut Butter and Seed Butter

-1 1/2 pounds nuts or seeds (please see my post on soaking and drying nuts and seeds)
+1 1/2 pounds nuts or seeds (Please soak and drying your nuts and seeds first)

 1/2 tsp salt